linroger/FinanceCompendium/VII. Corporate Finance/Valuation/PPHA Advanced Financial Analysis & Valuation/Background Readings/Return on Invested Capital- Morgan Stanley.md

 Source: Snowflake Inc. and Counterpoint Global.
 Note: EBITA = Earnings before interest, taxes, and amortization; NOPAT = Net operating profit after taxes.

 The impact of the adjustment for intangible investment is equally material to invested capital.
-Exhibit 23 shows that invested capital goes from  $230 million to nearly$ 2.1 billion.
+Exhibit 23 shows that invested capital goes from  \$230 million to nearly\$ 2.1 billion.

-The ROIC is -416 percent in 2022, or negative  $704 million of NOPAT divided by$ 169 million of average invested capital.
+The ROIC is -416 percent in 2022, or negative  \$704 million of NOPAT divided by\$ 169 million of average invested capital.
 This figure does not provide much insight.

-The adjustment adds an ROIC of 51 percent, or  $756 million in NOPAT divided by$ 1.490 billion in average invested capital.
+The adjustment adds an ROIC of 51 percent, or  \$756 million in NOPAT divided by\$ 1.490 billion in average invested capital.
 You can think about it as starting with a low-return part (-416% = -704/169) and adding a high-

 return part (51% = 756/1,490) to get an adjusted total of 3 percent (3% = 52/1,659).
 Three percent is not great but it is consistent with a healthy company early in its life cycle.